CCI-MOC/hil/specs/openvpn-support.md

 The daemon will be called by HIL, and will provide a very simple authentication scheme (probably the same as the AdminToken used by obmd).
-It will not need to be accessible by users, though the openvpn process do for obvious reasons.
+It will not need to be accessible by users, though the openvpn processes do for obvious reasons.

 ## API